Why the F-Shape Reading Pattern is Bad for Your Website

 As digital marketing experts, we understand that your website is a place that you can call your very own.
 It is a spot on the Internet where you get to control the message and content.
 A place where you get to broadcast to the world about how great your product or service really is; however, even if you carefully handcraft every word on your website, viewers may not actually be reading it because of the F-shape reading pattern.

-To help you write successful content for your website, our team has put together some helpful information about why the F-shape reading pattern is bad for your website.
+To help you write successful content for your website, our website design and development team has put together some helpful information about why the F-shape reading pattern is bad for your website.

 What is the F-shaped Reading Pattern?